-- a.
-An employee with less than ten (10) years of FIU service who separates from FIU shall not be paid for any unused sick leave. - b.
-An employee who has completed ten (10) or more years of FIU service, has not been found guilty or has not admitted to being guilty of committing, aiding, or abetting any embezzlement, theft, or bribery in connection with State government, or has not been found guilty by a court of competent jurisdiction of having violated any State law against or prohibiting strikes by public employees, and separates from FIU because of retirement for other than disability reasons, termination, or death, shall be compensated at the employee's current regular hourly rate of pay for one-eighth of all unused sick leave accrued prior to October 1, 1973, plus one-fourth of all unused sick leave accrued on or after October 1, 1973; provided that one-fourth of the unused sick leave since 1973 does not exceed 480 hours.
-The compensation in this paragraph 7(a) (4)b shall not be given to an employee who starts employment at FIU on or after July 1, 2006.
+- c.
+A continuous period of sick leave commences with the first day of absence and includes all subsequent days until the employee returns to work.
+For this purpose, Saturdays, Sundays, and official holidays observed by the State shall not be counted unless the employee is scheduled to perform services on such days.
+During any seven (7) day period, the maximum number of days of sick leave charged against any employee shall be five (5). - d.
+An employee who requires the use of sick leave should notify the supervisor as soon as practicable. - e.
+An employee who becomes eligible for the use of sick leave while on approved annual leave shall, upon notifying the supervisor, substitute the use of accrued sick leave to cover such circumstances. - (3) Certification.
+If an employee's request for absence or absence exceeds four (4) consecutive days, or if a pattern of absence is documented, the University may require an employee to furnish certification issued by an attending health care provider of the medical reasons necessitating the absence and/or the employee's ability to return to work.
+If the medical certification furnished by the employee is not acceptable, the employee may be required to submit to a medical examination by a health care provider who is not a University staff member which shall be paid for by the University.
+If the medical certification indicates that the employee is unable to perform assigned duties, the President or designee may place the employee on compulsory leave under the conditions set forth in Section 8 (c) of this Policy. - (4) Payment for Unused Sick Leave. - (a) An employee with less than ten (10) years of FIU service who separates from FIU shall not be paid for any unused sick leave. - (b) An employee who has completed ten (10) or more years of FIU service, has not been found guilty or has not admitted to being guilty of committing, aiding, or abetting any embezzlement, theft, or bribery in connection with State government, or has not been found guilty by a court of competent jurisdiction of having violated any State law against or prohibiting strikes by public employees, and separates from FIU because of retirement for other than disability reasons, termination, or death, shall be compensated at the employee's current regular hourly rate of pay for one-eighth of all unused sick leave accrued prior to October 1, 1973, plus one-fourth of all unused sick leave accrued on or after October 1, 1973; provided that one-fourth of the unused sick leave since 1973 does not exceed 480 hours.
+The compensation in this paragraph 8(4)(b) shall not be given to an employee who starts employment at FIU on or after July 1, 2006.